ishanbagchi/Blog/day12/README.md

 > ## Optimize Repository
 > `git gc`\
-> Remove unnecessary files and referances, optimize repository.
-It is good idea to run gc periodically
+> Remove unnecessary files and references, optimize repository.
+It is a good idea to run gc periodically

 > ## Optimize Repository if Required
 > `git gc --auto`\